Dismantlability of weakly systolic complexes and applications: Characterizations of weakly systolic complexes

-From Claim 1 we deduce that any simple cycle $C$ of the underlying graph of $\bold X$ admits a minimal disk diagram $\mathcal D$ which is either a 5-wheel or a systolic plane triangulation.
-We will call a {\it corner} of $\mathcal D$ any vertex $v$ of $\partial {\mathcal D}$ which belongs in $\mathcal D$ either to a unique triangle (first type) or to two triangles (second type).
-The corners of first type are the boundary vertices of degree two.
-The corners of second type are boundary vertices of degree three.
+From Claim 1 we deduce that any simple cycle $C$ of the underlying graph of $\bold X$ admits a minimal disk diagram $\mathcal D$ which is either a $5$--wheel or a systolic plane triangulation.
+We will refer to a degree two boundary vertex $v$ of $\mathcal D$ as a {\it corner of first type} and to a degree three boundary vertex $v$ of $\mathcal D$ as a {\it corner of second type}.
 In the first case, the two neighbors of $v$ are adjacent.
-In the second case, $v$ and its neighbors in $\partial {\mathcal D}$ are adjacent to the third neighbor of $v.$ From Gauss--Bonnet formula and Claim 1 we infer that $\mathcal D$ contains at least three corners, and if $\mathcal D$ has exactly three corners then they are all of first type.
-Furthermore, if $\mathcal D$ contains four corners, then at least two of them are corners of first type.
+In the second case, $v$ and its neighbors in $\partial {\mathcal D}$ are adjacent to the third neighbor of $v.$ If ${\mathcal D}$ is a $5$--wheel then it has five corners of second type.
+Otherwise ${\mathcal D}$ is a systolic plane triangulation and we can use the Gauss-Bonnet formula ``sum over interior vertices of six minus degree plus sum over boundary vertices of three minus degree equals six times Euler characteristic"; see \cite[pp.\ 342--346]{LySch}.
+From this formula we infer that $\mathcal D$ contains at least three corners, and if $\mathcal D$ has exactly three corners then they are all of first type.
+Furthermore, if $\mathcal D$ contains exactly four corners, then at least two of them are corners of first type.